sherlyc/gp1/README.md

     test: addTask function returns newly added task.

+ 2. User can list all tasks - displayTasks()

+      test: check the 3rd task display on webpage, is the string matched with our 3rd test data.

- 2. user can delete a task - delTask()
+ 3.  user can delete a task - delTask()

      test: check the length of our data, is it -1?

+ 4. user can edit a task - editTask()

+     test : check the value of the status of the edited task.

- 3. user can set priority - setPriority()
+ 5. *STRETCH  user can set priority - setPriority()

      test : check the value of the priority of the edited task.

- 4. User can  set status - setStatus()
+ 6. *STRETCH User can  set status - setStatus()

-     test : check the value of the status of the edited task.

- 5. User can list all tasks - displayTasks()

-      test: check the 3rd task display on webpage, is the string matched with our 3rd test data.

- 6. user can edit a task - editTask()

     test : check the task value edited task whether it match with our test string.

  # User Interface (HTML & CSS)
  Main - display all tasks, add task form, edit/delete buttons, dropdown menus for priorities and status.